 Ever wanted to simulate a 2100 × 2100 grid of cells over 250 generations?
 Well, now you can do that in just milliseconds without any specialized software, right in your browser!

-How is it possible to simulate such a massive pattern?
-The wonderful secret is Bill Gosper’s Hashlife algorithm, which combines quadtrees and memoization to "compress space and time".
-In the image, you can see the web application computing the 498,913,509,376th generation of a Turing machine pattern in Conway's Game of Life, in just under a millisecond.
-Try it yourself at the link below!
+How is it possible to simulate such a massive pattern without running out of CPU or memory?
+The secret is Bill Gosper’s Hashlife algorithm, which combines quadtrees and memoization to compress space and time.
+In the image, you can see a frontend web application computing the 498,913,509,376th generation of a Turing machine pattern in just under a millisecond.

 Char-RNN Keras October 2018

 Character-level language models with recurrent neural networks in Keras.

 Inspired by Andrej Karpathy’s blog post, this is an implementation of a multi-layer long short-term memory (LSTM) network in Keras, for learning and sampling from character-level patterns in text.
 This was trained to generate writing in the style of historical authors, like Shakespeare, Hugo, and Carroll.